mixelpixel/Lambda-University/Month3/Week11/Day51/README.md

 6. Make software DATA CONSISTENT(e.g. how to deal with simultaneous data submissions)

 ### [@18m30s](https://youtu.be/vIa66wXNVOc?=18m30s) "That's 'Simple' DevOps"
+- usenet (thank you DARPA)
+> "One of these was in someone's basement and it had a wire connected to it."

 ### [@21m30s](https://youtu.be/vIa66wXNVOc?t=21m30s) "Things are more complicated now"
 - IP Addresses